 Pasta Primavera with Fresh Vegetables.

-Click here to watch Lorraine tell a story called
+Click here to watch Betty tell a folk tale called

-Click here to watch Karen tell one of her personal stories called
+Click here to watch Margaret tell one of her personal stories called

 Corned Beef and Cabbage;